What Are 3 Properties Of Bases

 • Perform a Taste Test (with Extreme Caution): Only attempt this if you are certain the substance is non-toxic and food-grade.
 A tiny pinch on the tip of the tongue can provide sensory data.

-• use Indicator Paper: Obtain red litmus paper, a common pH indicator.
+• make use of Indicator Paper: Obtain red litmus paper, a common pH indicator.
 Dip the paper into the solution or touch the dampened paper to the substance.

 • Observe and Record: Note any changes in texture, flavor, or color.
 Compare these observations to the known characteristics of acids and neutral substances.